hawkinswood/prettygoodsecurity/content/about.md

 - **Consistency matters more than perfection** - regular good habits provide better protection than sporadic perfect practices
 - **Risk reduction is the goal** - we can't eliminate all threats, but we can dramatically reduce your exposure to the most common ones

+## The Weakest Link

+Your security is only as strong as its weakest link – and in most cases, **that weakest link is your email account**.

+Here's why: nearly every digital service you use is connected to your email address.
+Your banking, social media, shopping, cloud storage, work accounts – they all rely on your email for password resets, security notifications, and account recovery.
+If someone gains access to your email, they can potentially access everything else.

+### The SMS Problem

+Many people think they're secure because they have "two-factor authentication" enabled, but **SMS text messages are not secure**.
+Your phone number can be compromised through:

+- **SIM swapping** - attackers convince your carrier to transfer your number to their device
+- **SS7 attacks** - exploiting vulnerabilities in the cellular network infrastructure
+- **Social engineering** - tricking carrier employees into making account changes
+- **Physical theft** - stealing your phone to receive SMS codes

+When your phone number is compromised, every account that uses SMS for "security" becomes vulnerable.

+### Strengthening the Chain

+The solution is simple: **you must strengthen the weakest link until there is no weakness**.
+This means securing your email account with the strongest possible authentication:

+#### Minimum Standard: Authenticator Apps
+Replace SMS with an authenticator app like:
+- **Authy** - syncs across devices with encryption
+- **Google Authenticator** - simple and widely supported
+- **Microsoft Authenticator** - integrates well with Microsoft services
+- **1Password** - if you're already using their password manager

+#### Better: Hardware Security Keys
+Physical security keys provide the strongest protection:
+- **YubiKey** - the gold standard for hardware keys
+- **Google Titan Security Key** - Google's hardware solution
+- **SoloKeys** - open-source alternative

+#### Best: Passkeys (When Available)
+Passkeys represent the future of authentication, but remember:
+- **They're only as secure as the device storing them**
+- **Device compromise means passkey compromise**
+- **Backup and recovery plans are crucial**
+- **Not all services support them yet**

+### The Domino Effect

+Once you've secured your email with strong authentication, extend the same protection to other critical accounts:
+- **Password manager** - protects all your other passwords
+- **Banking and financial services** - obvious high-value targets
+- **Cloud storage** - contains your personal files and photos
+- **Work accounts** - protects professional data and access

+Remember: security is a chain.
+Find your weakest link, strengthen it, then find the next weakest link.
+Repeat until your entire digital life has a consistent level of protection.

 ## About the Author

 **Hawkins Wood** brings years of experience in cybersecurity, system administration, and privacy advocacy.
 With a background in both technical implementation and security education, Hawkins focuses on translating complex security concepts into actionable guidance that anyone can follow.